s Search Results - Hull Museums Collections

 Description:

-Stone theatre donation plaque.
+Stone theatre donation plaque (RIB 707).
 A thick limestone slab, 584 mm high and originally 940mm long.
 The well cut lettering is on a plain central panel, originally about 635mm long, flanked at each side by two crescent-shaped ornaments, forming together a pelta ornament similar to those that so often occur on the distance slabs on the Antonine Wall, with which it is contemporary.
 In this triangular space is the letter 'C'.
 The surface had badly flaked in the centre and the right side and the upper edge of the stone had perished.
 It was split into thin laminae, running the whole length of the stone, and between these water and earth had penetrated, leaving it in a very fragile condition.

 Dimensions: